Evil Angel (studio): Buttman and Gonzo

 The first Evil Angel film was Dance Fire, filmed in 1988 by Stagliano, starring himself, Trinity Loren, Brandy Alexandre and others.
 It would only be released on DVD 20 years later.
-Influenced by amateur pornography, In 1989 Stagliano hit on the idea of performing in a film while also operating the camera, so that the viewer experiences the film through the eyes of his character.
+Influenced by amateur pornography, in 1989, Stagliano hit on the idea of performing in a film while also operating the camera, so that the viewer experiences the film through the eyes of his character.
 The first-person perspective was influenced by the 1960s film Blowup.
 At the time this was in contrast to the majority of porn, which tended not to make viewers aware of the camera.
 This technique is today known as Point of view pornography.
 He formed his Buttman persona, and shot Adventures of Buttman.
 The early Buttman films were written, produced, directed, edited, shot and manufactured personally by Stagliano.
 The first two Buttman films had lengthy scripts, but the series soon evolved into an improvised, spontaneous format.
 In contrast to his earlier work and the standard porn of the time, Stagliano did not link each scene together to form a conventional narrative.
-At times the camerawork was shaky.
-Partly due to his lack of funds, he didn't use elaborate sets or locations.
-At the time porn films had a traditional storyline, with sex scenes interspersed with dialogue by performers with little acting ability.
+At times, the camerawork was shaky.
+Partly due to his lack of funds, he did not use elaborate sets or locations.
+At the time, porn films had a traditional storyline, with sex scenes interspersed with dialogue by performers with little acting ability.
 Instead of that format, Stagliano chose to film "one sex scene which has a beginning, a middle and ends at a climax.
 Trying to make all that relate to a bigger story is very difficult and creates all sorts of problems that get in the way of making the best scene possible."
 The distinct style of the early Evil Angel films would be widely imitated, and would come to be known as Gonzo pornography.